Penn ASL/Deaf Studies Program Mission:

 Unique benefits of studying ASL at Penn:

+Penn has the longest running ASL program of all of the Ivy League schools and was the first to offer a minor in ASL/Deaf Studies.
 American Sign Language satisfies the world language requirement for the College.
 Penn offers at least one section of ASL I-IV in both fall and spring semesters.
 Students interested in advanced ASL can continue ASL studies by taking any of the four advanced ASL courses: ASLD 1030, ASLD 1031, ASLD 1032, and ASLD 1033.
-Students can also minor in ASL and Deaf Studies.
-For more information about the minor, please contact Jami Fisher, ASL Program Director.
+For more information about the program or the minor, please contact Jami Fisher, ASL Program Director.

 By taking ASL at Penn, you will learn a new language entirely through the manual modality.
 Doing so allows students to learn to access information and communicate with others visually, giving students new perspectives and strategies for engaging both hearing and deaf people.